Archianne/Archianne/README.md

 <img align="left" src="./img/transparent.png" width="100">

 <div>
 After 5 years studying Environmental Engineering, I realised I wasn't feeling fulfilled in this area.
 I have been passionate about tech since a very young age, and I decided to follow my dreams after moving to England.
 When I started at the School of Code I felt I could actually make a difference and work with something that I love.
 Solving problems through code.
-I am a highly motivated, ambitious individual who takes great pride in carrying out work on projects to a high standard.
-I design and engineer projects with an aim to cement what I have learnt; successfully advancing my knowledge of advanced coding techniques through self-study.
-As a visual person, I take great care in ensuring my applications are pleasing to the eye and easy to use; the user experience is a very important part of what I do.
-I enjoy helping people, but upon learning different tech I have found myself wanting to break into the industry to further progress in other areas; I have a real passion for mobile development and would love to explore this in more depth.
 </div>

 <hr>